pmq20/CNUKejian/README.md

 ## The Movie

 Have you seen the movie [CNUKejian](http://www.tudou.com/programs/view/cs_3XbMm4Vg/)?
-It's short, but funny though XD.
+It's short but funny though XD.

 ## Other issues

-* If your school also has a [URP综合教务系统](http://www.urpsoft.com) up and running, the code could apply to you directly.
-* If you search `URP综合教务系统` on google, actually lot of schools are using it!
-* Otherwise, you have to tune the code in order to make it work for your school.
-* Under GNU GENERAL PUBLIC LICENSE is this code available.
+Under GNU GENERAL PUBLIC LICENSE is this code available.